TIGRLab/TIGRSlurm-Docs/README.md

 #### Array Jobs ####

 An [**array job**](https://slurm.schedmd.com/job_array.html) is a special kind of Slurm job which allows you to specify that an identical job script should be executed with some non-identical parameter.
 In an array job, the `--array` directive is used to specify a numerical range, as in `--array=0-249`.
 This array works similarly to `--ntasks=250`, except that it provides a distinguishing variable *within* your script called a `SLURM_ARRAY_TASK_ID`, allowing each copy of the script to run on a different datum.
-For example.
+For example:

 ``` bash
 #!/bin/bash